Kong/docs.konghq.com/app/_hub/kong-inc/response-transformer-advanced/overview/_index.md

 > **Notes:**
 * Transformations on the response body can cause changes in performance.
-To parse and modify a JSON body, the plugin needs to retain it in memory, which might cause pressure on the worker's Lua VM when dealing with large bodies (several MBs).
+To parse and modify a JSON body, the plugin needs to retain it in memory, which might cause pressure on the worker's Lua VM when dealing with large bodies (several MB).
 Because of Nginx's internals, the `Content-Length` header will not be set when transforming a response body.
 * If the value contains a `,` then the comma separated format for lists cannot be used.
 Array notation must be used instead.